isaacrankin/launch/README.md

 ####Notes
-If you add another vendor library you need to run <code>grunt</code> again.
+If you add another vendor library you'll need to run `grunt`.

 To commit the compiled state to git, delete the `.gitignore` file in the root directory but keep `src/.gitignore`.

 *****

-#Adding Working JS files
+#Add Working JS files

-Edit `src/config/Gruntconfig.json`, add your scripts to `workingFiles`, they are compiled in this same order.
+Open `src/config/Gruntconfig.json` and add your scripts to the `workingFiles` object, they are compiled in the same order.

 *****

-#Adding New Vendor Libraries/Packages
+#Add New Vendor Libraries/Packages

-1. Add the name and version to `scr/config/bower.json` and run <code>bower install</code>.
+1. Add the name and version to `scr/config/bower.json` and run `bower install`.
-2. Update `src/config/Gruntconfig.json` to include the new library, add it to <code>vendorFiles</code>
+2. Update `src/config/Gruntconfig.json` to include the new library, add it to `vendorFiles`
-3. Re-compile with <code>grunt</code>
+3. Re-compile with `grunt`

 If there is no [bower component](http://sindresorhus.com/bower-components/), add the files manually to `src/vendor` and update the `.gitignore` file so they are tracked.
 Then follow steps 2 and 3.

-If you don't want the library to be compiled just add the files directly to `build/scripts/vendor/` or `builds/styles/vendor/`.
+If you don't want the library to be compiled just add the files directly to `build/scripts/vendor/` and/or `builds/styles/vendor/`.

 *****